pytorch/pytorch.github.io/_posts/2022-3-8-pytorch-1-11-torchdata-and-functorch-are-now-available.md

 layout: blog_detail
 title: "PyTorch 1.11, TorchData, and functorch are now available"
 author: Team PyTorch
-featured-img: ""
+featured-img: "assets/images/pytorch-logo.jpg"
 ---

 We are excited to announce the release of PyTorch 1.11 ([release notes](https://github.com/pytorch/pytorch/releases/tag/v1.11.0)).
 This release is composed of over 3,300 commits since 1.10, made by 434 contributors.
 Along with 1.11, we are releasing beta versions of TorchData and functorch.
-We want to sincerely thank our community for continuously improving PyTorch.

 Summary:

 * **TorchData** is a new library for common modular data loading primitives for easily constructing flexible and performant data pipelines.
 [View it on GitHub](https://github.com/pytorch/data).
 * **functorch**, a library that adds composable function transforms to PyTorch, is now available in beta.
-[View it on GitHub](https://github.com/pytorch/functorch)
+[View it on GitHub](https://github.com/pytorch/functorch).
 * Distributed Data Parallel (DDP) static graph optimizations available in stable.

 ## Introducing TorchData